Okta Access Gateway Post Installation

 Refer to Configure your Okta tenant as an Identity Provider for more details.

-Add an application to Access Gateway
+Add a sample cookie app to Access Gateway

 Refer to Add a Sample Header Application for more details.

 Add a sample policy app to Access Gateway